The Cost of Garlic

 How Much Does Garlic Cost?

-At grocery stores, you can find single garlic cloves that cost anywhere between $0.75 and $1.50 per clove.
-At local farmer’s markets, you can purchase garlic for anywhere between $4 and $10 per ¼ pound depending on its variety.
+At grocery stores garlic can cost anywhere between $0.75 and $1.50 per individual clove.
+At local farmer’s markets, you can purchase garlic for anywhere between $4 and $10 per ¼ pound depending on the variety.

 Also, at local farmers’ markets, fresh garlic bulbs are sold for around $15 per pound.